 Higher phosphate concentrations were often observed during warmer months of the year (Figure 16).
-However, higher concentrations (>1 μ M) were also observed during high rainfall conditions, especially (but not limited to) at sites 1 and 5.
+However, higher concentrations (>1 μM) were also observed during high rainfall conditions, especially (but not limited to) at sites 1 and 5.
 Thus as with ammonium, phosphate appears to be indicative of both internal recycling (i.e., higher concentrations during warmer months) and watershed loading sources (higher concentrations during wet conditions).
-Higher phosphate concentrations were occasionally observed in surface waters than bottom waters during wet conditions, and bottom waters compared to surface waters during dry conditions (Figure 17).
-Early on in the study period, DIN:DIP varied from indicating nitrogen limitation

-(N:P<16) to indicating phosphorus limitation (N:P>16) (Figure 18).
+Higher phosphate concentrations were occasionally observed in surface waters than bottom waters during wet conditions at sites 1 and 5, and in bottom waters compared to surface waters during dry conditions (Figure 17).
+Early on in the study period, DIN:DIP varied from indicating nitrogen limitation (N:P<16) to indicating phosphorus limitation (N:P>16) (Figure 18).
 After the high rainfall period in spring 2015, DIN:DIP was more frequently indicative of phosphorus limitation until early 2018, when nitrogen limitation became more frequently observed.
 Nitrogen limitation persisted until spring 2019, when there was a sharp but ephemeral transition to phosphorus limitation.
-Since then, nitrogen limitation has been in place.
+Since then, nitrogen limitation has been in place except during late winter-early spring 2021.

 Silicate concentrations were highly variable between sites and dates in Baffin Bay.
-The most notable observations were very low silicate levels at various sites in 2015-2016 and late 2018mid 2019, both of which corresponded with diatom blooms (Figure 19).
-Much higher concentrations that were non-limiting based on DIN:Si ratios were found at other times when diatom blooms were not present.
+Very low silicate concentrations were observed at various sites in 2015-2016 and late 2018-mid 2019, both of which corresponded with diatom blooms (Figure 19).
+Much higher concentrations were found at other times when diatom blooms were not present, most notably during the wet periods in late 2018 and in May-June 2021.

 Dissolved organic carbon (DOC) concentrations roughly followed the same temporal pattern as DON.
 No clear seasonal or interannual pattern was observed (Figure 20).
-DOC peaks in both mid-late 2016 and late 2019 to late 2020 both corresponded with relatively low chlorophyll levels, while DOC "troughs" in late 2013 to mid-2015 and early 2018 to early 2019 corresponded with higher chlorophyll levels (Figure 7), suggesting that phytoplankton may have been utilizing the fraction of the DOC pool that increased in their absence or decreased in their presence.
-Highest DOC concentrations were found at site 2 ($1078 \pm 249 \mu$ M) and site 1 ($1031 \pm 237 \mu$ M), and were lower at sites 3-6, ranging from 789-910 μ M on average.
+DOC peaks in both mid-late 2016 and late 2019-mid-2021 both corresponded with relatively low chlorophyll levels, while DOC "troughs" in late 2013 to mid-2015 and early 2018 to early 2019 corresponded with higher chlorophyll levels (Figure 7), suggesting that phytoplankton may have been utilizing the fraction of the DOC pool that increased in their absence or decreased in their presence.
+Highest DOC concentrations were found at site 2 ($1064 \pm 252 \,\mu\text{M}$) and site 1 ($1021 \pm 232 \,\mu\text{M}$), and were lower at sites 3-6, ranging from 785-905 $\,\mu\text{M}$ on average.

-Dissolved oxygen (DO) displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer months and highest levels in cooler months (Figure 21).
+Dissolved oxygen (D.O.) displayed a clear seasonal pattern that can be linked to temperature, with lowest levels being observed in the warmer months and highest levels in cooler months (Figure 21).
+This pattern was less clear in summer 2021, when higher than normal D.O. levels were observed, likely due to the influence of lower salinity waters than can hold more oxygen.
 In summer 2013, several instances of hypoxic (<2 mg/l) bottom waters were observed.
 Yet in 2014, despite similarly high water temperatures, hypoxia was only observed at site 2 in July.
-The overall higher bottom DO levels in summer 2014 compared to summer 2013 may have been due to strong mixing (and less stratification; Fig. 6) in summer 2014.
+The overall higher bottom D.O. levels in summer 2014 compared to summer 2013 may have been due to strong mixing (and less stratification; Fig. 6) in summer 2014.
 Hypoxia was occasionally observed at sites 1, 2 and 5 throughout the time series.
-Overall, the mean DO was lowest at site 2 ($4.7 \pm 1.8 \text{ mg/l}$) compared to the other sites (range from 5.2-5.5 mg/l).
+Overall, the mean DO was lowest at site 2 (4.8 ± 1.8 mg/l) compared to the other sites (range from 5.3-5.6 mg/l).